 There are different types and sizes of whole house water filtration systems available to address the various types of potential water quality issues experienced in Concord well water or town water.
 Not only is matching the right technology important, but also sizing the system to meet the water usage demands.
 Also important is a professionally plumbed system as well as maintenance of the system throughout the years.
 This will optimize the useful life and proper functioning of your new equipment as it processes thousands of gallons of water per month.

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
-For water with high levels of iron (Concord town water tends to be on the high side with iron) or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
+For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.
+For more on hard water, see link at hard water usgs.

 There are other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 For more information on common bad odors & tastes in New England water supplies which may be affecting you, see the link at http://bad-odor-taste-water/.